Knowsley Road

-Knowsley Road in Eccleston, St Helens, Merseyside, was the home ground of St. Helens from 1890 until its closure in 2010.
+Knowsley Road was a former football stadium in Eccleston, St Helens, Merseyside.
+It was the home ground of St. Helens from 1890 until its closure in 2010.
 St Helens Town FC played their home fixtures at Knowsley Road from 2002 until 2010.
 For a period, the venue also hosted Liverpool F.C.
 Reserves.
 The stadium was demolished during spring 2011 and a new construction then known as Cunningham Grange, named after club legend Keiron Cunningham, was built on the site.

 Stadium

 Knowsley Road consisted of four stands of open terracing and one seated stand called the Family Stand.

 Family Stand

 The Family Stand was the only section of the stadium which had a seated area, although there were still areas for standing supporters.
 The players entered the field from a gateway under the stand and the dugout was also in the Family Stand.
 The Family Stand contained an area for the media such as local radio stations.
 It was built after the Second World War, funded by local businesses.
 The actual design of the stand means that it only ran for two-thirds of that side of the pitch.

 When the Main Stand was built, it provided a new changing room facility and gymnasium for the players, replacing the smaller, outdated ones at the old Pavilion End of the ground, next to the scoreboard.
 Players would come out of the new tunnel before kick off to a centralised view of the stadium, facing the Popular Stand.

 When the Main Stand was constructed, it created an overhang at the top of the stand.
 This was because the old Eccleston railway ran below the site of the new stand, linking the Triplex (Pilkington) factory to the town centre.
 The railway has long gone now, and was replaced by the club's car park.